jsloop42/dreamlisp/DreamLisp Language Guide.md

 Here `inc/1` and `dec/1` are two functions which take an argument `n` and increments or decrements by one.
 The string given after the argument is the docstring.

-Note: When using the REPL, on a line break the expression will be evaluated.
-We can define the function without line breaks or we can load from a file.
+Note: When using the REPL, on a line break the expression will be evaluated if it is well formed.
+We can also load code from a file.

 ```
 λ user> (inc 41)